1. Accept or decline offer

 - Option 2: If the issuing Institution has a secure, standardised system for issuing electronic transcripts or secure online verification system, this can replace the transcripts sent directly to Università Cattolica by post.

-4. Submit pre-enrolment request and apply for visa – NON-EU citizens only
+4. NON-EU citizens only - Submit pre-enrolment request on UniversItaly and apply for visa

 STEP 2 - Study Visa application

-If the previous step has been successful, you can submit an application for a long-term entry visa - “D” type – issued for study reasons (“Immatricolazione Università”) at the Italian Embassy/Consulate of your jurisdiction.
+If the previous step has been successful, you will receive a notification from UniversItaly and you can submit an application for a long-term entry visa - “D” type – issued for study reasons (“Immatricolazione Università”) at the Italian Embassy/Consulate of your jurisdiction.

 You will have to satisfy the following requirements: